IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-6-issues.md

   title: Reference
 ---

-Learn about limitations and known issues for IBM Streams Runner for Apache Beam.
+Learn about limitations and known issues for IBM® Streams Runner for Apache Beam.

 ## Limitations